 The BEST Healthy Granola!

-This truly is the BEST healthy granola recipe!
-It’s quick and easy to make, it’s naturally sweetened with (just a little!) maple syrup, it’s totally customizable, and so flavorful and delicious.
-Homemade granola FTW!
+This really is the best healthy granola recipe!
+It’s quick and easy to make, naturally sweetened with (just a little) maple syrup, and always so flavorful and delicious.

 The Best Healthy Granola Recipe | 1-Minute Video

 To make this homemade granola recipe, you will need:

 - Old-fashioned oats: Also known as rolled oats.
 If making this recipe gluten-free, be sure to double-check that the brand you buy is certified GF.

 - Nuts: I almost always use slivered almonds in my granola.
 But feel free to replace them with your favorite nuts or seeds (like pepitas or sunflower seeds).

 - Chia seeds: I like sprinkling these in for extra omega-3s, but feel free to omit them if you prefer.

 - Melted coconut oil: Or your preferred kind of oil.

 - Ground cinnamon, salt and vanilla extract: To flavor the granola.